turikhay/MapModCompanion/README.md

 />
 <!-- platform.end -->

-**With this plugin your minimap will never be confused which world you're in.**
+**With this plugin your minimap will never be confused which world you're in.
+[A more in-depth explanation can be found in the wiki](https://github.com/turikhay/MapModCompanion/wiki/How-it-works).**

 <details><summary>How it should look like</summary>